Legal requirements for child care providers in Queensland

-Services must meet improved standards for educator qualifications, educator-to-child ratios, learning frameworks and staff first-aid qualifications.
-There are also standards that apply to buildings and requirements for physical environments such as outdoor play spaces.
+Services must meet requirements for educator qualifications, educator-to-child ratios, learning frameworks and staff first-aid qualifications.
+There are also requirements that apply to buildings and physical environments such as outdoor play spaces.

 Read more about compliance, monitoring and enforcement under the legislation.